erthink/libmdbx/README.md

 =====

 <!-- section-begin usage -->

 Currently, libmdbx is only available in a
 [source code](https://en.wikipedia.org/wiki/Source_code) form.
 Packages support for common Linux distributions is planned in the future, since release the version 1.0.

-## Never use tarballs nor zips automatically provided by Github !

-Please don't use tarballs nor zips which are automatically provided by Github.
-These archives do not contain version information and thus are unfit to build _libmdbx_.
-Instead of ones just clone the git repository, either download a tarball or zip with the properly amalgamated source core.
-Moreover, please vote for [ability of disabling auto-creation such unsuitable archives](https://github.community/t/disable-tarball).

 ## Source code embedding

 _libmdbx_ provides two official ways for integration in source code form:

 1. Using the amalgamated source code.

     > The amalgamated source code includes all files required to build and
     > use _libmdbx_, but not for testing _libmdbx_ itself.

 2. Adding the complete original source code as a `git submodule`.

     > This allows you to build as _libmdbx_ and testing tool.
     >  On the other hand, this way requires you to pull git tags, and use C++11 compiler for test tool.

 _**Please, avoid using any other techniques.**_ Otherwise, at least don't ask for support and don't name such chimeras `libmdbx`.